bocchino/AppleCore/DOS3.3/README.txt

    and their names end in .OBJ.
 Source source files have type I.  To inspect the source code, you'll need the S-C Macro Assembler.

-3. Booting from the first two disks doesn't work, because they have no DOS image.
+3. Booting from the first three disks doesn't work, because they have no DOS image.
 You can boot from the SHELL.EDITOR disk.
 Doing that installs the editor.